openturns/openturns/python/doc/usecases/use_case_coles.rst

 - The **wavesurge** sample consist in measurements of wave and surge heights in south-west England.
 - The **venice** sample gives the ten largest sea levels from 1931 to 1981, excluding 1935 in which only six values are available.
+- The **dowjones** sample records the daily values of the Dow Jones stock market index from 1995 to 2000.

 References
 ----------